-The photographic project by Serena Vittorini and Melissa Pallini originated from the desire to explore objects coming from the natural world which find a relation with the intimate sphere of the human being.
-This exhibition explores objects which the mind tends to simplify.
+The photographic project by Serena Vittorini and Melissa Pallini originated from their desire to explore objects coming from nature which find a relation with the intimate sphere of the human being.
+This exhibition explores objects which the mind tends to oversimplify.
 Peculiar photographic perspectives suggest the content lying underneath the visible surface of objects.
-This research on elements coming from the animal, vegetal and fossil kingdoms, triggers issues related to the effects of the passing of time.
+This research on elements coming from the animal, vegetal and fossil spheres, triggers issues related to the effects of the passing of time.
 The project investigates the ancestral tendency of the human being to associate nature to analogies, sometimes scientifically and – more often – symbolically.

 The representation of the pomegranate is related to the myth of Persephone.
-The girl is offered grains so that she can always be bound to the underworld.
-There is only one time of the year when the nymph is allowed to go to earth, when flowers blossom and spring begins.
+The girl is offered seeds so that she can always remain bound to the underworld.
+There is only one time of the year when the nymph is allowed to go to earth, when flowers blossom and Spring begins.

-In addition to these elements representing transformation and rebirth, other elements suggest the soul, perfection and purity.
 The shell takes another role.
 In this inhabited case, the spiral is a fascinating theme to explore.
-Its mathematic and geometric matrix in the golden section repeats in many contexts regarding natural and human spheres.
+Its mathematical and geometric matrix in the golden section repeats in many contexts regarding natural and human spheres.
 For instance, in the human body the cochlea – the part of the inner ear – takes this shape.
-The butterfly has been associated to the soul since ancient times: some Greek myths portray Psyche as a winged girl, evoking the butterfly.
-The calla lily symbolises both purity and rebirth.
+The butterfly has been associated with the soul since ancient times: some Greek myths portray Psyche as a winged girl, evoking the butterfly.
+The calla lily flower symbolises both purity and rebirth.

-In the artworks on display, the photographic technique “still life” is enriched by light painting, to combine a sort of scientific study with the emotional description of the elements.
-The light of a torch (covered by colourful gelatines) hits photographed objects during long shooting times in a dark room, where the sensor is left open.
-Consequentially, objects become less usual and their symbolic (and cognitive) power is enhanced by these peculiar lights.
+In this project, the photographic technique of “still life” is enriched by light painting, to combine a type of scientific study with the emotional description of the elements.
+The light of a torch (covered with coloured gelatines) hits photographed objects during long shooting times in a dark room, where the sensor is left open.
+This creative process changes the actual colour of objects, making them appear less common and enhancing their symbolic (and cognitive) power.